 When adding new entries, users can also generate passwords with PassCamp’s integrated password generator.
 The password generator is ok, but I found it very frustrating that I could only access it when inputting a new login or editing an existing one — I was unable to access the generator as a standalone feature.

 The Teams version of PassCamp is almost the same as the plan for individuals — the main difference is that the Teams plan includes an Admin Console where users can add team members and guests, update information about the team account, contact customer support, and upgrade to a plan with more users.

-In the User management tab, the admin(s) can invite new users to join the team either as full members or guests.
+One of the things I like the most about PassCamp for business users is that the admin(s) can invite new users to join the team either as full members or guests.
 Full members have access to all of the information in the team database, whereas guests have limited rights and can only share information with select team members.
 It’s important to note that guests don’t need to have a Premium PassCamp account — they can also join your team using a free account.
 However, if a guest is running out of password storage space on their free account, you can also assign them a team member status, which allows them to save an unlimited number of passwords.

 PassCamp offers unlimited password sharing in both its free and premium plans.
 I really like that PassCamp doesn’t have any password sharing limitations on its free plan — some competitors like LastPass provide only one-to-one password sharing on the free plan, while other password managers like Sticky Password don’t include password sharing for free users.